DavidLanders95/NeuralMagFork/CONTRIBUTING.md

 - **New Features**: All new features should be accompanied by corresponding tests that validate both the functionality and integration of the new feature.

 #### Running Tests
 - **Default Test Run**: To run tests, use the standard `pytest` commands.
-By default, this will exclude standard problem tests.
+By default, this will exclude tests marked as slow.
 - **Including Slower Tests**: If you want to include slow tests (such as standard problems) in your test run, use the `--run-slow` flag with your `pytest` command.

 Make sure to run tests locally and ensure they pass before submitting a pull request.
 The tests (excluding slow tests) will be also run as part of the CI.